LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/installs-and-setups/index.md

 1. When you are asked to _Select scopes_ the only checkbox you should need is the _repo_ box.
 This is the only scope you will need for this class.
 1. Scroll down to the bottom of the page and click the green box to generate your new token.
 1. You will see your new token.
 Be sure to save your PAT somewhere secure, like a password manager and not a word document.
 You will need to enter it in your terminal in order to access course repositories.
 You will use it on the next page of this book, so keep it close.

+Once you have created a new `Personal Access Token` be sure to read information about [how to use a personal access token on the command line](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#using-a-personal-access-token-on-the-command-line)

 ### Creating Your Github SSH Key